 Well, if you find yourself unable to access the right-click menu or if the right-click action forces up a black box (with no options to choose from), you will do well to identify the web page originally responsible for the right-click block.
 If you cannot figure out the culprit, then you must terminate all the browsing sessions by closing all the webpages and tabs (closing the Firefox application in its entirety).

-You can then try to visit the appropriate sites (one at a time or individually) to figure the web page that is blocking the right-click function and causing issues for you.
-Once you identify the culprit, you may decide to stop visiting the site.
+You can then try to visit the appropriate sites (one at a time or individually) to figure out which webpage was blocking the right-click function all along.

 Most reports indicate that the bugs breaking the right-click functionality are in the Firefox 52.0 build (and older versions).
 Therefore, all you have to do is upgrade to Firefox 53.0 or a newer Firefox build (which is even better), and the right-click not working issue will cease to exist.